SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 ![Export schedule migration message2](/images/users-guide/cockpit/cockpit-export-migrate2.png)

->**Important**: You need to open each report manually, to migrate the export schedules for the respective report.
+>**Important**: You need to open each report manually, to migrate the export schedules included in the report.

 > **Info:** To use the new export schedule feature and for the migration to work, the report-agent microservice needs to be subscribed.
 New tenants will be subscribed to it automatically.
 Existing tenants should make sure that they are subscribed to it.